Photo credit: AOB Photo

 Here's an article and a video about our research group.

-I am hiring developers to work on TumbleBit, admitting PhD students, and hiring undergrad researchers!
+I'm on sabbatical this year!
+However, I am still admitting PhD students and hiring undergrad researchers!

 Selected Recent Publications: